bill-callahan/esp32-axum-helloworld/README.md

 - [x] - startup a webserver (various out there like Axum, Actix, Tide, etc but all heavily use Tokio, which until now wasn't ESP32 friendly)

 This repo demonstrates a working hello world utilizing upstreamed [tokio support for esp32](https://github.com/tokio-rs/tokio/issues/5867).
 The tokio executor and I/O reactor are both working fully with no known gotchas.
 Third party libraries utilizing tokio can also be used freely, such as [coap-server-rs](https://github.com/jasta/coap-server-rs).
+I elected to do an [axum](https://docs.rs/axum) server, in this repo.

 ## Quickstart